JamesRandall/Simple-Paging-Grid/README.md

 		{ "Name": "Apples", "Price": 1.50, "Quantity": 5 },
 		{ "Name": "Raspberries", "Price": 1.50, "Quantity": 20 }
 	]

+If you are binding directly to a data array via the data property (as opposed to an array returned from a URL) then the grid will support page numbering but if you're using the dataUrl then you will need to use the data format outlined below to support page numbering.

 ### Object Format